owensgl/biol525D/resources/grading.md

 Scripts will be graded on the following criteria:
 * Is the script generalizable?
 The script should work for any number of files with a specific naming scheme.
 * Is the script annotated?
 The script should have comments throughout explaining what each step is doing.
 * Is the script free of errors?
-The script should not have errors or skipped steps that would prevent it from working
+The script should not have errors or skipped steps that would prevent it from working.

 #### R help
 * To call an R script in command line use "R CMD BATCH Rscriptname.R"